 The search vector data tool can be accessed from the Search Menu Search by Attribute, Name and Description.
 It can also be accessed from the Search Vector Data button on the Tools Toolbar, or the Search button on the Attribute Editor.

-The Search Vector Data button also displays an Attribute Editor Search Results list of all of the vector features (areas, lines, points and/or lidar) which match the specified Search Criteria.
+In addition to the search dialog, the Search Vector Data tool also displays an Attribute Editor Search Results list of all of the vector features (areas, lines, points and/or lidar) which match the specified Search Criteria.
 The Search Criteria can be applied to any attribute value of the loaded features, the display label field, or the description/ type field.
 The expression entered into the Query section updates the displayed rows in the corresponding Attribute Editor window when the Search button at the bottom is pressed.

 The default search query will display all features in all layers.
 To change the default see General Configuration